usystems/webling-plugins/README.md

 ### [Member Map](./examples/member-map#readme)

-An example plugins which shows how to visualize all members on a Google map directly in webling itself.
+An example plugins which shows how to visualize all members on a Google map.

 ### [Member Lastmodified](./examples/member-lastmodified#readme)